 Simply put, a watermark is a text or image that spans over a significantly large portion of each page of a document.
-It’s superimposed, usually in light gray color, such that both the content and the watermark are clearly visible and readable.

 2 Ways to Add Watermark in MS Word

 Method 1: Using Predefined Watermark

 Word comes with a set of predefined watermarks.

 Step 1: Open up an MS Word document.

 Go to Ribbon and select the Design tab.
 You’ll find this on the left side of the Ribbon.

 On the rightmost part of the Ribbon, click the Watermark button in the Page Background group.
 This will open a drop-down menu showing different watermark templates.